wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 - Main File - [DIEO - AWOPFO3 Patch](https://www.nexusmods.com/newvegas/mods/79005?tab=files&file_id=1000122912&nmm=1) (If you downloaded [Sweet Pain DC](https://www.nexusmods.com/newvegas/mods/78569) earlier in this section.)

 :::note
 This mod edits dialogue options.
-Do not ask about it in support channels, dialogue changes are intentional.
+Do not ask about it in support channels, the dialogue changes are intentional.
 :::